 Check in advance, within the company you are seeking employment with, what is the main language within the organization and write your Switzerland CV and cover letter in this language.
 Stick to one language once chosen.
 However, you need to accept that not knowing the local language will put you at a real disadvantage from the local job seekers.
 The basic knowledge of the local language is considered necessary to cope with daily office life and life outside work.

 Use the English language CV for international companies, unless they specify otherwise.
 The English CV is typed on one to two pages of A4 format paper in reverse chronological order - starting with what you have done most recently.

 The CV in German is longer and typed on two to three pages of A4 format paper in chronological order - starting with your first job and ending with your most recent position, very detailed and has attachments, such as grades, references, etc. A photo is usually attached or scanned to the top right corner.

 Both CVs should include your personal details, education, qualifications and practical experience.

-Swiss recruiters attach great importance to work experience, so make your CV more effective by providing examples to prove your achievements that might interests your future employer.
+Swiss recruiters attach great importance to work experience, so make your CV more effective by providing examples to prove your achievements that might interest your future employer.